 - Modify treatment activities or approaches as needed to comply with changes in clients' status.

-Qualities of a Mental Health Counselor
+What a Mental Health Counselor Should Know

 Mental Health Counselors state the following job skills are important in their day-to-day work.